LordKalmed/MTG/README.md

 2. Modules that will be used are:
     1. flask
-    2. pymysql
+    2. flask-testing
-    3. wtforms
+    3. pymysql
-    4. something
+    4. mysql-connector-python
+    5. pytest
+    6. pytest-cov

 3. Entity Relationship